 Art Clay Copper is a clay material that you can use to make a wide range of pieces such as jewellery, craft designs, and objects like sculptures and models.
 Art Clay Copper can be fired in an electric kiln without using carbon, with the resulting fired piece being more than 99.5% pure copper.
 The percentage of copper in the Art Clay Copper in clay state is 90%.

-Art Clay Copper works a little differently to Silver PMC and Art Clay Silver in that extra care needs to be taken in heating the material.
 On this page we go into detail about how to work with Art Clay Copper so that you can get the best results.

 Keep the clay indoors at a moderate room temperature and out of direct sunlight.
 Try to use the product as soon as possible after opening the original product package.

 Art Clay Copper is a water-based clay, and dries naturally in the air.
-After opening your package of clay, the surface of Art Clay Copper will naturally start oxidizing and the colour will darken if left in the air.
+After opening your package of clay, the surface of Art Clay Copper will naturally start oxidising and the colour will darken if left in the air.
 To avoid drying when starting your piece, only take out the needed amount and if you see a darkened surface appear, scrape off the darkened layer and use the internal clay to make your piece.

-To avoid oxidation of unused clay after unsealing the original product package, you can wrap in several layers of plastic wrap tightly, then place in a zip up type plastic bag, or an air tight container.
+To avoid oxidation of unused clay after unsealing the original product package, you can wrap in several layers of plastic wrap tightly, then place in a zip up type plastic bag, or an airtight container.